- See also

 Remarks: default=8

-Lower limit for the number of neighbours to result in a reliable plane fit.
+Lower limit for the number of neighbours to result in an acceptable plane fit.

 .subsetRadiusRadius of subset areas